kaggledecal/fa16/DockerCheatsheet.md

 `docker stop <image-name>`

 For the example this would be `docker stop sharp_dijkstra`.

+# RENAMING AN IMAGE
+This is a really useful command so that you can organize your images.
+I typically use this to separate project workspaces so I can run commands like
+`docker start kaggledecal`
+## The Command
+`docker rename <original-image-name> <new-image-name>` Let's say we want to rename the example image, `sharp_dijkstra`, to `notebook`.
+We would run the command `docker rename sharp_dijkstra notebook`

 ## Restarting a stopped Image
 Using the same image name,